 Don't let your company become yet another statistic.
 Just one ransomware attack can result in a serious financial blow if you're not prepared.
-Visit www.managedits.com TODAY or call 919-848-3259 by April 30 for a FREE Data Recovery Review, ordinarily a \$300 service.
+Email fmdb@tworivertech.com by April 30 for a FREE Data Recovery Review, ordinarily a \$300 service.
 We'll provide you with a complete on-site assessment of your current backup system to check for and safeguard against any gaps that could prove financially lethal to your business.